sammwyy/advanced-mc-server-security-guide/README.md

 ### Custom Payload Exploit
 CustomPayload packets are called packages that are sent to the server with a specific parameter, these packages are mostly used for communication between the client and the server in some mods or for communication between spigot/bungeecord.
-Sending such large-scale packets or packets that the server cannot process can crashear the server if it does not have adequate protection.
+Sending such large-scale packets or packets that the server cannot process can crash the server if it does not have adequate protection.

 To solve this we can use [ExploitFixer](https://www.spigotmc.org/resources/2ls-exploitfixer-advanced-server-anticrash.62842/) or [CustomPayloadFixer](https://www.spigotmc.org/resources/custompayloadfixer-bungeecord-bukkit-spigot.39891/).